dprdpr/current-tags/stage2-essentials.md

 **Language Alternative**: An XMP datatype that contains an alternative array of simple text items with an xml:lang qualifier that identifies the language.
 The language tag value adheres to the BCP 47 spec.
 (XMP Specification says IETF RFC 3066 which was superseeded by [RCF 4647]https://www.rfc-editor.org/info/rfc4647 and is included in [BCP 47](https://www.rfc-editor.org/info/rfc4647).
 See also wikipedias' article [IETF Language Tag](https://www.rfc-editor.org/info/rfc4647).

-The Langague Alternative derived data type is a core Text with an xml:lang qualifier that identifies the language of the text.
+The Languague Alternative derived data type is a core Text with an xml:lang qualifier that identifies the language of the text.
 If the language is not known, an xml:lang qualifier of "x-default" can be used instead of a specific language.
 Notably, XMP does not use the BCP 47 standard `i-default` language subtag.
 It is recommended that every Language Alternative property have an `x-default` entry for compatibility.

 The first item in the array is the default item.
 In addition, if you know the language, add the language-specific alternate value.